szanata/fittest/README.md

 | http-post | { req, body } | Invoked when serverUrl receives a POST, body is parsed to JSON if possible. |

 ### **ctx**
-The test context, created using `createContext` method, or a empty object if the method is omitted.
+The test context.
+It starts out as a `{ }` (empty object).
+Every method have access to it and can add or remove properties to it in order to share values between the test phases.

 ### **logger**
 A handy tool to print test outputs.